-This dish also gives you a nutrition boost – Butternut squash is filled with vitamins A and C, potassium and fibre.
-Kale is a cancer-fighting cruciferous vegetable that contains our daily amounts of vitamins K, C and A.
+Health Tip: Butternut squash is filled with vitamin A and C, potassium and fibre.
+This super green kale is a cancer-fighting cruciferous vegetable that contains our daily amounts of vitamin K, C and A.

-3. Meanwhile, bring a pot of water to a boil.
-Add the gnocchi and return the water to a boil.
-Boil for 4 or 5 minutes, just until the gnocchi rise to the surface and are tender.
-Stir in the kale during last 2 minutes of cooking.
+- Meanwhile, bring a pot of water to a boil.
+Add gnocchi and bring back to a boil.
+Cook for 4 or 5 minutes, or just until the gnocchi rise to the top and are tender.
+Add kale during last two minutes of cooking.
 Drain well and add gnocchi and kale to squash mixture.
 Add Parmesan cheese.